DekaAthlos/TINF19C-ModellingWizard/README.md

 ## About the installation and usage

-If you are unsure how to install and use the Modelling Wizard plugin, visit our [User Manual](https://github.com/DekaAthlos/TINF19C-ModellingWizard/wiki/6.-User-Manual) in our Wiki!
+If you are unsure how to install and use the Modelling Wizard plugin, please visit the [User Manual](https://github.com/DekaAthlos/TINF19C-ModellingWizard/wiki/6.-User-Manual) in our Wiki.